oleksiikutuzov/esp32-homekit-solvinden/README.md

 5. Go to your Home app and select "Add Accessory"
 6. Select "More Options" and you should see your LED Controller there.

+## Todo

+- [ ] Add physical button to control the device
+- [ ] Add level shifter to the PCB for 5V on the data line for RGBW leds

 ## References and sources

 - @HomeSpan for ESP32 HomeKit firmware [GitHub link](https://github.com/HomeSpan/HomeSpan)